Secretary of State for Health and Social Care

 The secretary of state for health and social care, also referred to as the health secretary, is a secretary of state in the Government of the United Kingdom, responsible for the work of the Department of Health and Social Care.
 The incumbent is a member of the Cabinet of the United Kingdom.

+Since devolution in 1999, the position holder's responsibility for the NHS is mainly restricted to the health service in England, whilst the Cabinet Secretary for Health and Social Care in the Scottish Government is responsible for NHS Scotland and the Cabinet Secretary for Health and Social Care in the Welsh Government is responsible for NHS Wales.
 The position can trace its roots back to the nineteenth century, and has been a secretary of state position since 1968.
 For 30 years, from 1988 to 2018, the position was titled Secretary of State for Health, before Prime Minister Theresa May added "and Social Care" to the designation in the 2018 British cabinet reshuffle.

-The office holder works alongside the other health and social care ministers.
+The officeholder works alongside other health and social care ministers.
 The corresponding shadow minister is the shadow secretary of state for health and social care, and the secretary of state is also scrutinised by the Health and Social Care Select Committee.

-The current health secretary is Steve Barclay who was appointed by Rishi Sunak on 25 October 2022.
+The position is currently held by Wes Streeting, who has served since 5 July 2024.